-17 Best Things to Do in Cape Town: Not Another Generic List!
+17 Best Things to Do in Cape Town: The Ultimate Checklist!

 I have 2 goals when I travel: discover a country through its FOODIE and OUTDOOR experiences.
 Cape Town is fast becoming one of the top foodie destinations due to its rich heritage, mom & pop shops, fine dining experiences, and beautifully crafted wine.
 Pair that with out-of-this-world nature, and you are left with the next amazing travel destination.
 Read on to find out my personal curated list of top things to do in Cape Town and see why South Africa needs to be on your list of Where to Next?